eth-sri/zkay/README.md

 The contracts evaluated in the [CCS 2019 paper][zkay-ccs] can be found in the folder `eval-ccs2019`.
 The scenarios have been adapted to use zkay's new frontend.
 The original artifact (zkay version 0.1) evaluated in the CCS 2019 paper can be found under the tag [ccs2019](https://github.com/eth-sri/zkay/tree/ccs2019).

+## S&P 2022 Evaluation

+The artifact evaluated in the  [S&P 2022 paper][zkay-sp] (ZeeStar) can be found under the tag [sp2022](https://github.com/eth-sri/zkay/tree/sp2022).
+The example contracts and instructions on how to reproduce the results can be found in the folder `eval-sp2022`.

 ## Citing this Work